Create Flawless1099-MISC Forms – Every Single Time

 Read on to learn more about when to use the 1099-MISC form and how to fill out the various fields.

 Form 1099-MISC is the most common type of 1099 form.
-Companies mainly use it to report income earned by people who are not regular payroll employees.
+Companies use it to report income earned by people who work as independent contractors rather than regular payroll employees.

 The 1099-MISC is also used to report royalties, prizes, and awards over $10.